jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 - **Target ESR channel specifically**
 - Reference `esr-mv2` or `esr-mv3` documentation

-### Available Experiment APIs
+### Available semi-official Experiment APIs

-Only these Experiment APIs are officially maintained and available for use:
+These Experiment APIs are well maintained and are on track to be included in Thunderbird, but they are not yet official APIs:

 #### Calendar Experiment API

-**Special status:**
-- This Experiment API is managed by the Thunderbird team and is **planned for inclusion as a standard API**
-- To reduce developer burden, always use that API instead of creating a custom Experiment for interacting with the calendar
+To reduce developer burden, always use this Experiment API instead of creating a custom Experiment for interacting with the calendar.

 **Use cases:**
 - ✅ Reading existing event/task items from Thunderbird's calendar